DOTS: The Start of Art

 Can you see the faint design of a grid and/or even spacing?

 Truly random dot placement is an art!
 To avoid a grid or dice-like appearance try varying dot spacing—some close together, some farther apart.
-We guide randomness to make it appear natural.
+We guide randomness to mimic Earth's natural elements.

 Types of Dot Art